mOctave/weftspace/CONTRIBUTING.md

 Personally, I am opposed to the use of generative AI, and there are a number of ethical and legal issues around its usage that I really don't want to have to worry about.
 For that reason:
-- Asking AI simple questions and using it to provide feedback on your work or link to external sources is acceptable (eg "Is this proper grammar?")
+- Asking AI simple questions and using it to provide feedback on your work or link to external sources is acceptable (eg "Is this proper grammar?" or "Help me debug this code:")
 - Using an AI like Grammarly to spot-check grammar is acceptable
 - Using AI to generate, in whole or in part, code, documentation, or any other text or images for this project is **forbidden**